Before I even start I should explain what sandbagging is to readers who do not know what it means.

 Table of Contents

-Before I even start I should explain what sandbagging is to readers who do not know what it means.
+Before I even start I should explain sandbagging to readers who do not know.

 Sandbagging – a route that is way harder than the stated grade.
-This is because the climber who establishes the route had intentionally or unintentionally graded the route easier than it’s supposed to be.
+This is because the climber who established the route had intentionally or unintentionally graded it easier than it should have been.
 Think of it as you are climbing with a sandbag strapped on your back figuratively speaking.

 Why are routes sandbagged?

-There are a few reasons why routes are sandbagged be it setting gym routes or natural crag.
+There are a few reasons why routes are sandbagged be it setting routes in climbing gyms or establishing a route on natural crags.

 1. The route setter is super strong